-Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Executive Director and Chief Executive Officer: Masayuki Makino; hereinafter "WAP") today announced NITORI Holdings Co., Ltd. (Headquarters: Kita-ku, Sapporo-shi; Chief Executive Officer: Toshiyuki Shirai; hereinafter "NITORI") selected "COMPANY HCM & Payroll," "COMPANY Workforce Self-Service," COMPANY Attendance Management" and "COMPANY Talent Management" and starts partial operation as its global human resources system.
+Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Representative Director and Chief Executive Officer: Masayuki Makino; hereinafter "WAP") today announced NITORI Holdings Co., Ltd. (Headquarters: Kita-ku, Sapporo-shi; Chief Executive Officer: Toshiyuki Shirai; hereinafter "NITORI") selected "COMPANY HCM & Payroll," "COMPANY Workforce Self-Service," COMPANY Attendance Management" and "COMPANY Talent Management" and starts partial operation as its global human resources system.

 Talent development to achieve 3,000 stores worldwide and 3 trillion yen in sales